20+ Awesome Restaurants In Columbia, SC

 Amazing vegan food in Columbia

 Don’t miss their famous fried ‘chicken’ sandwich!
 You can order online ahead of time and they’ll have it ready for you.
-A Peace of Soul is a takeout-only restaurant.

 Our go-to brewery in Columbia